 These five suggestions for making a big impression on the boss are definitely not the “be all, end all” in the matter.
 They are merely tools that you can use to climb the ladder of the corporate world.
 The only way to go up is to be within the supervising authority’s circle of influence.
 By practicing these suggestions, you will leave your boss with the impression that you are a prompt and organized individual who cares deeply for the success of the company.
 Because of this impression, your boss will see and reward your loyalty and action.

 There is only one caveat to this list of suggestions.
 You must practice these suggestions with integrity.
 In other words, your efforts must be genuine.
 You have to care about your personal performance and the profitability of the company.
 You have to back up all those early appearances, great ideas, and offers of help with a true desire to work hard, improve your capabilities, and achieve quality results.
 Do not waste your time building a facade.
 Bosses can smell pretense a mile away.
 When the veneer peels away, all faces look the same.
 The best way to become extraordinary is to work extraordinarily hard.
 In addition, by working extraordinarily hard you will make a big impression on the boss.

 (Image courtesy of Kumar Appaiah under a Creative Commons 2.0 Attribution-ShareAlike generic license.)

 Popular search terms for this article:

-how to impress your boss, how to IMPRESS BOss, How to Impress the Boss, what action could be taken to improve your performance in your current position by you and your boss, impress your boss, What action could be taken to improve your performance in your current position by you and your boss?, how to impress boss at work, how to impress my boss, Ways to Impress Your Boss, how to impress your manager
+how to impress your boss, how to IMPRESS BOss, How to Impress the Boss, what action could be taken to improve your performance in your current position by you and your boss, What action could be taken to improve your performance in your current position by you and your boss?, impress your boss, how to impress boss at work, how to impress my boss, Ways to Impress Your Boss, how to become a supervisor at work